-Consulting businesses advise and provide guidance in specialized areas for everything from technology and finance, to accounting and human resources, and more.
+Consulting businesses advise and provide guidance in specialized areas for everything from technology and finance, to accounting and human resources.
 They expand by acquiring clients as opposed to selling products.
-As the client base expands, the service support needs to expand with it.
+As the client base expands, the service support must expand with it.

 Technological automation has shown to be the best solution for consultant scalability.
-Automation increases efficiency – meaning time spent on tasks—by taking care of the more routine tasks of a process, allowing workers to focus on specific client-related issues.
+Automation increases efficiency – meaning time spent on routine tasks is reduced.
+Managers and team members can then focus more on specific client-related issues.

-For example, if a worker needs to report the performance of a client account and each client needs to be looked at individually with the number then insert into a report, the overall time to perform that task increases with each additional client.
-The only way to scale that is to increase staff—a huge cost for a minor task.
-If a software is installed, however, that automatically pulls the account performance from one system and inserts it into a pre- existing report, the task becomes a single click of a mouse – i.e., tell the software to execute—and the job is done for a thousand clients in the same amount of time as one client.
-That kind of automation represents scalability that does not cost a consultant more as the client base increases.
+With installed software, the account information is automatically pulled from one system and inserted into a pre- existing report.
+The task has become a single click of a mouse – i.e., tell the software to execute – the job is done for a thousand clients in the same amount of time as one client.
+That kind of automation represents scalability that does not increase the cost to a consultant as their client base increases.